CarlosNZ/fig-tree-evaluator/README.md

 ## Fragments

-You may find that the expressions you are building for your configuration files often use very similar sub-expressions, but with only some input values that differ.
-For example, due to the nature of your app, your expressions might be regularly looking up a "countries" database and fetching the capital city, such as:
+You may find that the expressions you are building for your configuration files often use very similar sub-expressions (but perhaps with only some input values that differ).
+For example, your expressions might be regularly looking up a "countries" database and fetching the capital city, such as:
 ```js
 {
   operator: 'GET',